12AT7

 When questioning the poor test results, a link in the reply pointed to a spec sheet put out by New Sensor Corp.
 It states the amplification factor, or gain, of the tube is 45.
 (An actual 12AT7 has a gain of 60.)
 It doesn't show what the tube test results should be, and because the spec sheet doesn't list the plate resistance you can't calculate the gain to verify it's really 45.
 Additionally, the tube is physically larger than a vintage 12AT7, and the dimensions on the spec sheet are incorrect.

 It seems they made up their own specifications and called it a "reissue," but it's not a 6201 or even a regular 12AT7.
 For $31.99 you can do a lot better.
-Two new old stock American made tubes are about the same price.
+A new old stock RCA 12AT7 is about half the price of a miserable Russian "reissue."

 These three New Sensor Corp. spec sheets don't agree with each other, though they are all 12AT7s made by the same company.